 Any Veteran discharged from the U.S. Armed Forces under conditions other than dishonorable is eligible for a government-furnished headstone or marker.

-- They completed their service under special circumstances, like death on active.
+- They completed their service under special circumstances.
+Such as death while on active duty.

 You can visit the Eligibility page for more details.

-To learn more, visit the National Cemetery Administration Burial Benefits page.
+To learn more, visit the NCA Burial Benefits page.

-For a list of national cemeteries by state, see the Department of Veterans Affairs Cemetery Listing.
+For a list of national cemeteries by state, see the VA Cemetery Listing.

 You can’t make requests for burial in a VA national cemetery online.
-Funeral homes assisting families can contact the National Cemetery Scheduling Office to arrange for burial or inurnment and a committal service.
+Funeral homes assisting families can contact the NCA Scheduling Office.
+They can arrange for burial or inurnment and a committal service.

 To schedule a burial, fax the Veteran’s discharge papers to the National Cemetery Scheduling Office at 1-866-900-6417 and follow up with a phone call to 1-800-535-1117.